dushoff/phenHet/JR_NegBinom_Result.md

 $$
 If we consider $\phi \rightarrow 1 \Leftrightarrow S \rightarrow 1$ we have $max(\mathcal{R}_{i})$ converge to:
 $$\lim_{\phi\rightarrow1}{\max(\mathcal{R}_{i})}=\frac{\beta}{\gamma}(\delta(\kappa+1)-1)$$
-???
-Does not work well for Gamma distribution...

 ### Test Idea
 Test: the Zhao2 result $\sigma^* S \times max(\mathcal{R}_{i})$ does not match $\mathcal{R}_{i}$